by Katrin Kinzelbach GPPi

 While procedural improvements are already underway, there has been no success on the political level in preventing the authoritarian takeover.
 The election of China’s vice minister of public security, Meng Hongwei, as president of Interpol in November 2016 was a serious and alarming signal.
 The next general assembly of the organization will take place in September of this year in Beijing, and the Chinese one-party state will use it as an occasion for internal and external propaganda.
 That Interpol’s democratic member states did not avert this scenario shows that the finesse of authoritarian propaganda is not understood, and that authoritarian influencing in international organizations is still not taken seriously enough.

 Luckily, the daily work of Interpol is not led by the president but by the general secretary.
 This post has always been filled by democracies and is currently held by Jürgen Stock, a German.
 Nevertheless, there is no doubt that authoritarians exert influence in Interpol.
 This will be impossible to completely avoid, because the international fight against crime can only work if Interpol secures global cooperation.
 For this, authoritarian governments must be involved in information exchange on criminal suspects.
-But as long as a representative of an oppressive state represents Interpol, it will be impossible for the international policy organization to credibly prevent authoritarian misuse.
+But as long as a representative of an oppressive state represents Interpol, it will be impossible for the international police organization to credibly prevent authoritarian misuse.
 The four year term of Meng Hongwei should be observed very critically.
 By 2020 at the latest, democratic member states of Interpol should collectively ensure that a more trustworthy president gets elected.
 This will only be possible if a suitable candidate is identified early on and the necessary majority gets organized.

 Even more important is the post of general secretary.
 The term of Stock will already be over in 2019.
 All of his predecessors came from Europe or the USA.
 In a globalized world, although it is not acceptable anymore to pick leaders of international organizations from such a small pool of countries, the next general secretary of Interpol should be a person with a strong track record with regard to rule of law, democratic norms, and human rights standards.